Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Skew Howe duality: quantum case

 by sending the class $[\hat{M}^{\mathfrak{q}_{\underline{k}}}(\la)]$ of the standard graded lift of the parabolic Verma module $M^{\mathfrak{q}_{\underline{k}}}(\la)$ to $v_\la$ with head concentrated in degree zero.
 (The multiplication with $q$ corresponds to the grading shift $\langle 1\rangle$).

-Recall from \cite{AL}, \cite{AndersenStroppel} the right exact {\it twisting endofunctors $T_i:=T_{s_{\alpha_i}}$} of the integral category $\cO$ attached to $s_{\alpha_i}$.
+Recall the right exact {\it twisting endofunctors $T_i=T_{s_{\alpha_i}}$}, from \cite{AL}, \cite{AndersenStroppel}, of $\cO(n)$ attached to $s_{\alpha_i}$.
 Their left derived functors define auto-equivalences of the derived category.
 The Hecke algebra action has a categorification given by graded lifts of these derived functors: